 Previously I talked about booting a PC directly to bare metal D and said that Hello World is never a strong test of a programming environment.
 To get a better feel for what D is really like on bare metal, I wrote Xanthe, a simple, classic-style vertical scrolling shooter game with no dependencies on either the D or C runtime.

-the MSP430.
-These computing environments are extremely restricted, and a lot of stuff we take for granted on
+MSP430.
+These computing environments are extremely restricted, and a lot of stuff we take for granted on modern desktop

-modern desktop machines just doesn’t work.
-For example, a lot of idioms of modern high-level programming depend
+machines just doesn’t work.
+For example, a lot of idioms of modern high-level programming depend on dynamic allocation,

 There’s no real need to program like this when developing on a modern PC with gigabytes of RAM, but I decided that if I’m going write something like Xanthe, I might as well test some embedded programming techniques in D. The TL;DR is that although some special D features don’t work (even though they should), it’s almost always possible to fall back to using embedded C idioms instead.
 The one exception I found was with C preprocessor macros.
 I think it’s fixable, but more on that later in the article.